EXQUISITE GORGE PROJECT

 The big steamroller print event will take place on Saturday, August 24, 2019 on the grounds of Maryhill Museum of Art and the public is invited to participate.
 The resulting print will be on view in Maryhilll’s M.J.
 Murdock Charitable Trust Education Center from September 3 -25, 2019, with the possibility of other venues added in the future.

-To read a full press release on the project, click here.
+To read the most recent press release on the project, click here.

 Steven Muñoz Art Reception & Dinner